Cirsium palustre

 Status in the CKISS region

-- Marsh plume thistle is classified as Regional EDRR on the CKISS Annual Priority List.
+- Marsh plume thistle is classified as Eradicate on the CKISS Annual Priority List.

-- It has been found a few locations in the Nakusp Invasive Plant Management Area, and efforts are being made to eradicate the plant on these sites and prevent the spread to new areas.
+- It has only been found in the Nakusp Invasive Plant Management Area.
+Efforts are being made to eradicate this species within these locations and to prevent further spread to new areas.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.